cormacparle/media-search-signal-test/README.md

 So, to create the queries, run `php jobs/GenerateFeatureQueries.php --queryJsonGenerator="MediaSearchSignalTest\Jobs\MediaSearch_20210127"` and the query json files will be output to `out/ltr/`.

-(note that because mysql select doesn't distinguish 'dali' from 'dalí' you'll have to adjust the json files XXX and YYY for those queries to work (or just remove them))
+(note that because mysql select doesn't distinguish 'dali' from 'dalí' you'll have to adjust the json files MediaSearch_20210127_1216.json and MediaSearch_20210127_1287.json for those queries to work (or just remove them))

 ### Step 3: creating the ranklib file